-Parameter Values Description Label Use this field to change the default label and assign descriptive name to this digital output.
+Parameter Values Description Label Use this field to change the default label and assign a descriptive name to this digital output.
 Control Mode External, Demand Sync, Alarm, Energy This field displays how the digital output functions.
 External: the digital output is controlled remotely either through software or by a PLC using commands sent through communications.
 Demand Sync: the digital output is associated with one of the demand systems.
 The meter sends a pulse to the digital output port at the end of every demand interval.
 Alarm: the digital input is associated with the alarm system.
+The meter sends a pulse to the digital output is digital output port at the end gital output port when the alarm system.
 The meter sends a pulse to the digital output is associated with the alarm system.
-The meter sends a pulse to the digital output is associated with the alarm system.
-The meter sends a pulse to the digital output is associated with the alarm system. digital output port when the alarm is triggered.
+The meter sends a pulse to the digital output port when the alarm is triggered.
 Energy: The digital output is associated with energy pulsing.
 When this mode is selected, you can select the energy parameter and the set the pulse rate (pulses/kW).
 Behavior Mode Normal, Timed, Coil Hold Normal: this mode applies when control mode is set to External or Alarm.
 The digital output remains in the ON state until an OFF command is sent by the computer or PLC.
 Timed: the digital output remains ON for the period defined by the On Time setup register.
 Coil Hold: this mode applies when control mode is set to External or Alarm.
 For a unary alarm that is associated with a digital output, you must set Behavior Mode to Coil Hold.
 The output turns on when the "energize" command is received and turns off when the "coil hold release" command is received.
 In the event of a control power loss, the output remembers and returns to the state it was in when control power was lost.
 On Time (s) 0 to 9999 This setting defines the pulse width (ON time) in seconds.
 Select Dmd System Power, Current, Input Metering Applies when Control Mode is set to Demand Sync.
 Select the demand system to monitor.

-Parameter Values Description Select Alarms Over Current, Ph; Under Current, Ph; Over Current, N; Over Current, Gnd; Over Voltage, L-L; Under Voltage, L-L; Over Voltage, L-N; Under Voltage L-N; Over kW; Over kVAR; Over kVA; Lead PF, True; Lag PF, True; Lead PF, Disp; Lag PF, Disp; Over kW Dmd, Pres; Over kW Dmd, Last; Over kW Dmd, Pred; Over kVAR Dmd, Pred; Over kVAR Dmd, Last; Over kVAR Dmd, Last; Over kVAR Dmd, Pred; Over kVA Dmd, Pres; Over Voltage Unbai; Over Voltage ThD; Phase Loss; Meter Powerup; Meter Reset; Meter Diagnostic; Phase Reversal; Digital Alarm S1 through S4; Custom Alarm 1 through 10 Applies when Control Mode is set to Alarm.
+Parameter Values Description Select Alarms Over Current, Ph; Under Current, Ph; Over Current, N; Over Current, Gnd; Over Voltage, L-L; Under Voltage, L-L; Under Voltage, L-L; Over Voltage, L-N; Under Voltage L-N; Over kW; Over kVAR; Over kVA; Lead PF, True; Lag PF, True; Lead PF, Disp; Lag PF, Disp; Over kW Dmd, Pres; Over kW Dmd, Last; Over kW Dmd, Pred; Over kVAR Dmd, Pres; Over kVAR Dmd,Last; Over kVAR Dmd,Last; Over kVAR Dmd,Last; Over kVAR Dmd,Pred; Over kVA Dmd, Pres; Over kVA Dmd, Last; Over kVA Dmd, Pred; Over Frequency; Under Frequency; Over Voltage Unbai; Over Voltage THD; Phase Loss; Meter Powerup; Meter Reset; Meter Diagnostic; Phase Reversal; Digital Alarm S1 through S4; Custom Alarm 1 through 10 Applies when Control Mode is set to Alarm.
 Select one or more alarms to monitor.
 Associations This field displays additional information if the digital output is already associated with another meter function.